JanosLaci/script_scanner/README.md

 editing on GitHub for git pull on PyCharm with Update Project... (after cloning in the menu with the GitHub account)

+why?
+Your branch is up to date with 'origin/master'.